ASL USB Audio notes

 I dont know if there is a better way to disable that but its stabilized my nodes.

-We are redoing the LEDs to be standard old-school 5mm LEDs that will be on a separate small board, rather than the LED diffusers and SMT LEDs as shown above.
+We are redoing the LEDs to be standard 5mm LEDs that will be on a separate small board, rather than LED diffusers and SMT LEDs as shown above.
 So the LEDs will end up looking more like this mockup:

 And to N5ZR, how were you using alsamixer and AGC with ASL?
 I’ve only used Usbradio and Simpleusb drivers which talk direct to the CM1xx and don’t have anything to do with alsa.
 Is the AGC function you’re referring to part of Linux Alsa package?
 Have you tried the Asterisk AGC function?